Olive Hill, Kentucky

 Olive Hill was the seat of Beckham county, which was formed in February, 1904 and dissolved in April the same year.

-The circa 1917 passenger depot is now the trailhead for network of hiking, biking, horse, and water trails.
+The circa 1917 passenger train depot is now a welcome center and the trailhead for a network of hiking, biking, horse, and water trails.